CLICK THE MENU ABOVE TO EXPLORE THE SITE

 image: paul heartfield

-The project tells this amazing story with an online archive, a book, an award-winning documentary, live events and a major travelling exhibition.
-The project is supported by Arts Council England and has received a large amount of PRESS and media coverage.
+The project tells their story with an online archive, books, an award-winning documentary, live events and a major travelling exhibition.
+The project is supported by Arts Council England and has received significant PRESS and media coverage.

 Go HERE to see images from our exhibition